sourcejs/Source/README.md

 List of few global upcoming features

+* Remove JSDom dependency, for making engine faster and easier to install
+* SourceJS as npm module official support
-* Refactored code snippets API
+* Refactored code snippets API and tab view
 * Integrations with JSDoc and drop-in replacement setup for other Style Guide tools like KSS/Pattern Lab
 * More screencasts and engine usage demos
-* Wider support of multiple documentation projects in one environment
-* Full documentation stack for core API for writing plugins

 SourceJS follows semantic versioning and we do our best to keep as less breaking changes as possible.